yanyinzhao/WeightedTerrainCode/README.md

 ./main EP_small.off 0.5 0.5 0 1
 ```

-In this example, EP_small.off is the terrain data file, epsilon_SP is 0.5, epsilon_SL is 0.5, exact path will not be calculated (and the distance error compared with the exact path and the calculated path will be infinity), and algorithm FSP will be included (thus, it will run six algorithms, i.e., algorithm FSP, algorithm LSP, algorithm FSP-BSSL, algorithm FSP-EWSL, algorithm DLSP-BSSL and algorithm DLSP-EWSL).
+In this example, EP_small.off is the terrain data file, epsilon_SP is 0.5, epsilon_SL is 0.5, exact path will not be calculated (and the distance error compared with the exact path and the calculated path will be infinity), and algorithm FixSP will be included (thus, it will run six algorithms, i.e., algorithm FixSP, algorithm LogSP, algorithm FixSP-BinarySearch, algorithm FixSP-EffWeight, algorithm ProgLogSP-BinarySearch and algorithm ProgLogSP-EffWeight).

 ## Output